Skip to main content

 4. Contract deployment: The system detects the deposit and deploys the contract if needed

-5. Action execution: The pre-programmed logic executes—for cross-chain deposits, this creates an intent via createIntent()
+5. Action execution: The pre-programmed logic executes.
+For cross-chain deposits, this creates an intent via createIntent()

 6. Fulfillment: Solvers compete to fulfill the intent, delivering tokens to the destination wallet